fundamentalvision/BEVFormer/README.md

 # News
-- [2022/6/16]: We added two BEVformer configurations, which requires less GPU memory than the base version.
+- [2022/6/16]: We added two BEVformer configurations, which require less GPU memory than the base version.
 - [2022/6/13]: We release an initial version of BEVFormer.
 It achieves a baseline result of **51.7%** NDS on nuScenes.
 - [2022/5/23]: Built on top of BEVFormer, **BEVFormer++**, gathering up all best practices in recent SOTAs and our unique modification,  ranks **1st** on [Waymo Open Datast 3D Camera-Only Detection Challenge](https://waymo.com/open/challenges/2022/3d-camera-only-detection/).
 We will present BEVFormer++ on CVPR 2022 Autonomous Driving [Workshop](https://cvpr2022.wad.vision/).
 - [2022/3/10]: BEVFormer achieve the SOTA on [nuScenes Detection Task](https://nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Camera) with **56.9% NDS** (camera-only)!